Co-ParentingNovember 16, 2025 · 9 min read

 • Email (if agreed and documented)

-Verbal communication creates ambiguity and denies you documentation.
-In high-conflict situations, verbal agreements become "I never said that" within days.
+Verbal agreements create ambiguity and deny you documentation.
+In high conflict, "I never said that" arrives within days.
 Everything in writing.
 Everything through the documented channel.

 2. A detailed parenting plan governs everything

-A vague parenting plan is a conflict generator.
-In parallel parenting, the parenting plan needs to address every potential point of dispute with specificity:
+A vague plan generates conflict.
+In parallel parenting, the plan should address dispute points with specificity:

-• Pickup and dropoff times, locations, and who is responsible for transport
+• Pickup and dropoff times, locations, transport responsibility

-• Holiday schedules, including specific hours (not just "Christmas" but "December 24 at 10am through December 25 at 6pm")
+• Holiday schedules with specific hours (not just "Christmas" but "December 24 at 10am through December 25 at 6pm")

-• The process for requesting schedule changes (advance notice required, response timeline, how disputes are handled)
+• Process for schedule changes (notice required, response timeline, dispute handling)

-The more specific the plan, the fewer opportunities for manipulation and manufactured conflict.
+The more specific the plan, the fewer openings for manipulation and manufactured conflict.

 3. Each parent's household is their own domain

-During your parenting time, you make parenting decisions.
-You don't require the other parent's approval for meals, bedtimes, activities, or routines.
-They don't get input on your household during your time.
+During your parenting time, you make parenting decisions: meals, bedtimes, activities, routines.
+You don't need the other parent's approval for your household in your time.

-During their parenting time, the reverse is true.
+During their time, the reverse holds.
 You don't get to comment on, interfere with, or monitor their household.
-This requires releasing control over something you can't control anyway — and it's often the hardest part.
+That means releasing control over something you couldn't control anyway, and it's often the hardest part.

 4. Transitions are businesslike and brief

-If pickup and dropoff require any contact, that contact is minimal.
-A simple handoff.
-No conversation beyond what's strictly necessary for the children.
-Often, in high-conflict situations, neutral transition locations (school, a police station's designated exchange area, a grandparent's home) are specified in the parenting plan to eliminate direct contact entirely.
+If handoffs require contact, keep it minimal.
+No conversation beyond what the children need.
+In high conflict, neutral locations (school, designated exchange areas, a grandparent's home) specified in the plan can eliminate direct contact entirely.

 Setting It Up

 Get a comprehensive parenting plan in writing.
-If you're early in the process or revisiting a vague existing plan, work with your attorney to build out the detail.
-Courts can order the specificity you need if the other party won't agree.
+If you're early in the process or revisiting a vague plan, work with your attorney on detail.
+Courts can order specificity when the other party won't agree.

 Agree on the communication channel and stick to it.
-Both parties should be using the same documented platform.
+Both parties should use the same documented platform.
 If you're on OFW and they're texting, address it in writing: "Per our agreement, I'll be communicating through the co-parenting app.
 Please send logistics there."
-Then don't respond to texts about co-parenting matters.
+Then don't answer texts about co-parenting matters.

 Define what "emergency" means.
-In a high-conflict dynamic, "emergency" gets weaponized — every non-urgent preference becomes an emergency that requires immediate response.
-Define in the parenting plan what constitutes a genuine emergency (life-threatening medical situation, natural disaster, immediate safety concern) vs. a logistics question that can wait for normal response windows.
+In high conflict, "emergency" gets weaponized.
+Define in the plan what counts (life-threatening medical situation, natural disaster, immediate safety concern) vs. logistics that can wait for normal response windows.

 Set response time expectations.
-In the parenting plan or through your attorney, establish that co-parenting app messages will be responded to within 24-48 hours for non-urgent matters.
-This manages the expectation that you'll be immediately available to engage and reduces the pressure of constant monitoring.
+Establish that co-parenting app messages get a response within 24–48 hours for non-urgent matters.
+That reduces pressure to be instantly available and constant monitoring.

 Handling the Hard Parts